-Among the major professional development initiatives it launched in 2023 is the Digital College project.
+Among the major professional development initiatives it launched is the Digital College through the Human Resources Division (HRD).
 This was created in line with InLife's goal to build and improve the organization's digital skills, ultimately fostering a robust and active digital culture.